meowpressreturn/romeo/src/main/files/README.txt

 Romeo ${project.artifact.version}, "Havana" Edition
 -----------------------------

+Last updated: 2017-12-22

 Romeo requires a  Java 7 or above Java Runtime Environment (JRE) to run.
 This may be downloaded free from the Oracle website if one is not present on your computer already: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 The most up to date version is recommended.
-(Currently Java 8)
+(Currently Java 8 or 9)

 IMPORTANT: A unit.csv file MUST be obtained (it may be downloaded from the UltraCorps(tm) units help page of the particular game you are in).